 Does Need More Than One Touch Up?

 If you want your microbladed brows to last as long as possible, book a regular microblading retouch.
-The colour will definitely start to fade away after some time and the speed of fading depends on your skin texture and your lifestyle.
+The color will definitely start to fade away after some time and the speed of fading depends on your skin texture and your lifestyle.

 If you want to let your microbladed brows fade rapidly, just skip additional touch-up appointments.
 If you don’t like how your microbladed eyebrows look and don’t want to fix them or wait for them to fade on their own, you can try microblading removal or fading.